How to Set Priorities as a Mom (Tips for Stay-at-Home Moms)

 Maximize on Nap Times

-If your children still take daytime naps, take advantage of those napping times.
+If your kids still take daytime naps, take advantage of those napping times.
 Whether you need to prepare some soup or stew before dinner time or make calls that won’t be interrupted, use nap time to get something done.

 If you want to efficiently take good care of your household, it is vital to take breaks.
 With all the work that needs to be completed, it might seem impossible to insert breaks into your daily routine.
 But you need to take simple five-minute breaks to quiet down your mind and relax your body.
 Set five minutes to relax in a discreet place and don’t think of anything.
 Later, you will feel re-energized.
 Small breaks will also help you work with no pressure.
 Insert breaks periodically, either frequent very short breaks or a few longer ones, but stick to the time allowed.